kendru/kendru.github.com/_posts/2018-02-20-elixir-first-thoughts.md

 #### Pattern matching

 First off, Elixir has an `if/else` construct, but I haven't used it.
-Insteadhttp://erlang.org/doc/apps/mnesia/Mnesia_overview.html, I am relying on pattern matching and functions with multiple parameter lists and bodies.
+Instead, I am relying on pattern matching and functions with multiple parameter lists and bodies.
 For example, I might write something like the following in JavaScript: